NatronGitHub/Natron/Documentation/source/devel/PythonReference/NatronEngine/ChoiceParam.rst

 	:rtype: :class:`sequence`

-Returns a sequence of string with all menu entries from top to bottom.
+Returns a sequence of tuple with all menu entries from top to bottom.
+Each tuple is composed of 3 strings: the optionID, optionLabel and optionHint.
+The optionID is what uniquely identifies the entry in the drop-down menu.
+The optionLabel is what is visible in the user interface.
+The optionHint is the help for the entry visible in the tooltip.

 .. method:: NatronEngine.ChoiceParam.getValue()